Managing the amount you swim

 The shoulders are intricate and complex things.
 And they are not as powerful as some of the other muscles groups used to propel you in the water.
 The back (Latissimus Dorsi) and chest (Pectoral) muscles are bulky and strong and can withstand a lot of strain.
 The shoulders, on the other hand, are a mix of stronger (deltoid) and more functional (rotator cuff) muscles.

 The shoulders, in particular, must be managed well.
 Good muscle balance, flexibility and mobility, and functional strength within the shoulder girdle all play a vital role in guarding against injury.
 Deep tissue massage for the shoulders and surrounding areas will help.
-And specific strength-building exercises for lesser-known muscles such as the Teres Major, Subscapularis and Supraspinatus can help guard against injury.

 Some of these terms and exercises probably sound quite alien to you.
 Don’t worry, seek out some professional advice, and you’ll find little exercises and routines that can massively beneficial.